Start with Basics

 Traditional furniture and fabrics have come a long way from the days of the fussy parlor.
 Furniture still leans toward formal, but the lines are sleeker and pieces are definitely more comfortable.
 Ornate patterns have grown in scale, lending modern simplicity to a dressy statement.
-Don’t be afraid to use bold patterns or vibrant colors on a traditional sofa or chair to give this formal style an up-to-date finish.
+As seen in this traditional style living room, don't be afraid to use bold patterns or vibrant colors on a traditional sofa or chair to give this formal style an up-to-date finish.

 A traditional color scheme can be rich without being heavy.
 Choose colors that are light in value with warm undertones to give a traditional room space to breathe.
 A soft blue establishes a classic palette in this polished living room, while pops of deep pink add playful luxury.